 - Contemporary significance.

-- Item supplements, expands on, or supports the existing collection, including collections at other LINCC libraries.
+- Supplements, expands on, or supports the existing collection, including collections at other LINCC libraries.

 - Accuracy of content and competence of author.

 - Materials of varying complexity which meet the needs of a wide range of ages, reading skills, and educational backgrounds.

 - Reviews in professionally-recognized publications are a primary source for materials selection.
 Examples of such sources include (but are not limited to) Booklist, Library Journal, Publisher’s Weekly, School Library Journal, Video Librarian, and AllMusic.
 Other sources, including but not limited to recommended title lists, newspaper reviews, or expert recommendations may be used.